-Volunteer opportunities are offered year-round for coaching Special Olympics swimming, track, basketball, cheer and bowling.
-Those interested would be working with individuals of all ages with a range of disabilities.
-Volunteer coaches would need to be able to commit to practices once a week and occasional weekends for an entire 8 week season.
-In addition to practices, volunteers would need to be available to attend a pre-coaches meeting, two all day competitions and join the team for an awards banquet.
+Volunteer opportunities are offered year-round for coaching Scottsdale Bobcats Adaptive sports programs including swimming, golf, track & field, basketball, flag football and bowling.
+Those interested will work with individuals of all ages with a range of disabilities.
+Volunteer coaches will be required to commit for an entire 8-12 week season that includes once-a-week practices along with occasional weekends.
+In addition to practices, volunteers need to attend a pre-season disability awareness training, complete a series of online training sessions, attend two all-day competitions and join the team for an awards banquet.
 If this sounds like an opportunity that you may be interested in, please call or email us.
 Go Bobcats!

 The Career Center One Stop Shop provides job development services for participants of the Vista Paiute Job Preparation Program.
 Volunteers help individuals on a walk-in basis, by providing assistance, which including the unemployed/unemployed, working poor and welfare recipients.
 Volunteers also maintain statistics, prepare data entry updates and reports, provide career guidance, and assist with the use of computers.

 Business Services Department

 We are looking for individuals to help open, sort, and prep a large volume of daily mail received within our Remittance Processing operations.
 This challenging opportunity offers volunteers a glimpse of the scale of operations needed to process payments submitted to the City and ability to work in a team environment.
 Volunteers are needed between the hours of 8:00 a.m. to 10:00 a.m., Monday - Friday, and asked to commit one day a week for a period of 12 weeks.
 Our office is located on the southeast corner of Indian School Road and Civic Center Blvd.